canonical/charmed-kubeflow-uats/README.md

    ```
    kubectl apply -f ./tests/proxy-poddefault.yaml -n <your_namespace>
    ```
-3. Create a Notebook and from the `Advanced Options > Configurations` select `Add proxy settings`
+3. Create a Notebook and from the `Advanced Options > Configurations` select `Add proxy settings`, then click `Launch` to start the Notebook.
+   Wait for the Notebook to be Ready, then Connect to it.
 4. From inside the Notebook, start a new terminal session and clone this repo:

    ```bash